-In this lesson, we will learn the pronunciation and spelling of the /k/ sound in English when it is spelt with the letter ‘k’.
+In this lesson, we will learn how to pronounce /k/ sound in English.
+Learn how to articulate the /k/ consonant and then practise it in words that are spelt with the letter ‘k’.
 This lesson is Part Three of Four on the /k/ sound.

 Let’s refresh how to make a /k/ sound…